gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 constexpr auto deduced_arguments_count = std::tuple_size<deduced_function_arguments_t<F, Args...>>::value;
 ```

-Now, we have the tools to reflect on generic lambdas.
-To reflect parameters off them, we will use `deduced_function_arguments_t` instead of `function_arguments_t`.
+This implements the tool we need in order to reflect on generic lambdas.
+Istead of using `function_arguments_t` to reflect parameters off them, we will use `deduced_function_arguments_t`.

-Now to implement magic call, we will call `magic_val<P>` for all the first parameters.
+To implement magic call, we will call `magic_val<P>` for all the first parameters.
 The number of parameters to get through `magic_val` is the total number of parameter the function takes minus the number of provided arguments.
 To do this, we will use an index sequence:
 ```c++
 //                                      the lambda type `L`  -----v auto sequence = std::make_index_sequence< deduced_arguments_count<L, Args...> - sizeof...(Args) >();
 //                                       The provided arguments  ----^
 ```

-The Lambda of type `L` man now be called with the set of provided arguments and the remaining argument to get through `magic_val`.
+The Lambda of type `L` can be called with the set of provided arguments and the remaining parameters get through `magic_val`.
 Let `S` the the sequence generated above:

 ```c++
 lambda(magic_val<deduced_nth_argument_t<S, L, Args...>>()..., std::forward<Args>(args)...);